Money for Highways

 - Germaine Greer wonders why the U.K. can’t have roads like the French.

-- The traffic-services company INRIX has a list of the most congested road systems.
-Belgium tops it.
+- The traffic-services company INRIX has a list of the most congested road systems in 2015.
+London tops it.